jimkang/phoneme-sequencer/specification.md

 This is just like getAntecedentTableForPhoneme, except that it maps phonemes to the phonemes that precede them, rather than those that follow them.

-getNextPhoneme(chooseFromTable, phoneme, seed, done)
+getNextPhoneme(chooseFromTable, phoneme, seed)
 ----------------------------------------------------

 This is `getFollowingPhoneme`, curried with `getAntecedentTableForPhoneme` for the getFollowerTable param.

-getPrevPhoneme(chooseFromTable, phoneme, seed, done)
+getPrevPhoneme(chooseFromTable, phoneme, seed)
 ----------------------------------------------------

 This is `getFollowingPhoneme`, curried with `getPrecedentTableForPhoneme` for the getFollowerTable param.